mlpacheco/KnowledgeGraphEmbedding/README.md

 to powerful language encoders and features relevant to the tasks at hand (BiLSTMs, BERT, etc.)

-# The code was adapted from: RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space
 **Introduction**

 This is the PyTorch implementation of the [RotatE](https://openreview.net/forum?id=HkgEQnRqYQ) model for knowledge graph embedding (KGE).
 We provide a toolkit that gives state-of-the-art performance of several popular KGE models.
 The toolkit is quite efficient, which is able to train a large KGE model within a few hours on a single GPU.